A group of people enjoying a day outdoors near the beach with palm trees and a wooden hut in the background.

 Family Life in Oman

-Written by: Matthias Henke Last updated at: March 4, 2025
+Written by: Michaela Eckmüller Last updated at: May 27, 2025

-Family life in Oman has little to do with how a Western European citizen would imagine family life in an Islamic country.
-Here, the woman is seen as a partner to the man, not as his property.
-Today, women are able to earn their own living, even though, of course, they still play a major role in raising children.
-Moreover, education for girls is as important to politics in Oman as education for boys.
-School degrees, studies and trainings are completed here by both sexes alike.
-Therefore, the typical family life in Oman has a lot in common with that of Germany a few decades ago.
+Family life in Oman has little to do with how a Western European might imagine family life in an Islamically influenced country.
+The woman is seen here as a partner of the man, not as his property.
+Women are expected to be able to earn their own living, although they still play a significant role in raising children today.
+However, education for girls is regarded by the politics in Oman as equally important as education for boys.
+A school diploma, higher education, and vocational training are completed by both genders here.
+Thus, normal family life in Oman has much in common with how it was known in Germany several decades ago.

 Discover Oman with experts who have called it their home